rschmied/wsma_python/README.md

 # wsma_python
-This python module shows some examples of interacting with the WSMA (Web Services Management Agent) protocol on Cisco devices.
+This Python module shows some examples of interacting with the WSMA (Web Services Management Agent) protocol on Cisco devices.

-WSMA is supported on most Cisco enteprise devices (routers/switches), and first shipped in 2007.
+WSMA is supported on most Cisco enterprise devices (routers/switches), and first shipped in 2007.
 WSMA can run over http(s) or ssh.

 ## Installation